increpare/oeuf-documentation/map-editor-tutorial.md

 ### 0.1 Adding Maps Manually

-If you have a map file, you can add it like this : (doesn't work on steam deck!)
+If you have a map file, you can add it like this : (doesn't work on Steam Deck!)

 <img  height="300" alt="image" src="./map-editor-images/4e172e6a-8c85-4a5c-8d44-3d7c6dda61c5.png" />